Languages of South Sudan: Indigenous languages

 There are over 60 indigenous languages spoken in South Sudan.
 Most of the indigenous languages are classified under the Nilo-Saharan language family; collectively, they represent two of the first order divisions of Nilo-Saharan (Eastern Sudanic and Central Sudanic).
 The remainder belong to the Ubangi languages of the Niger–Congo language family, and they are spoken in the southwest.

 The most recent available population statistics for many South Sudan indigenous languages go back to the 1980s.
 Since then, the war of independence led to many civilian deaths and massive displacement of refugees to Sudan and beyond.
-Due to the drafting of colonial borders in Africa by European powers during the 19th and 20th centuries, some indigenous languages of South Sudan are spoken in neighboring countries, in some cases more so than in South Sudan.
-Azande, for example is estimated to have twice as many speakers in the neighboring Democratic Republic of the Congo, while the Banda group of languages may have more speakers in the Central African Republic than in South Sudan.
+Due to the drafting of colonial borders in Africa by European powers during the 19th and 20th centuries, some indigenous languages of South Sudan are spoken in neighbouring countries, in some cases more so than in South Sudan.
+Azande, for example is estimated to have twice as many speakers in the neighbouring Democratic Republic of the Congo, while the Banda group of languages may have more speakers in the Central African Republic than in South Sudan.

-In South Sudan, the languages with the most speakers are Nuer with 1.8 million speakers in 2022, and Dinka with perhaps 4.5 million in 2022; these two groups of languages are also closely related to one another.
-Bari had 420,000 in 2000, and Zande had 350,000 in 1982.
+In South Sudan, the languages with the most speakers are Nuer with 1.8 million speakers in 2017, Dinka with perhaps 4.5 million in 2017; these two groups of languages are also closely related to one another, and Shilluk with 920,000 speakers, as of Bari had 420,000 in 2000, and Zande had 350,000 in 1982.
 Of the Ubangi languages, available figures indicate that Azande is the only one with a substantial number of speakers in South Sudan.

 The interim constitution of 2005 declared in Part 1, Chapter 1, No. 6 (1) that: "All indigenous languages of Southern Sudan are national languages and shall be respected, developed and promoted.

 The new transitional constitution of the Republic of South Sudan of 2011 declares in Part 1, Chapter 1, No. 6 (1) that: "All indigenous languages of South Sudan are national languages and shall be respected, developed and promoted."
 In Part 1, Chapter 1, No. 6 (2) it is defined that: "English shall be the official working language in the Republic of South Sudan, as well as the language of instruction at all levels of education."

 Indigenous language loss

 Since 1950, three South Sudanese indigenous languages have become extinct, no longer having even ceremonial use—Togoyo, Mittu, and Homa.
-Of the 68 living languages recognized by ethnologue, 17 are categorized as "in danger."
+Of the 68 living languages recognised by ethnologue, 17 are categorised as "in danger."
 Boguru is used only ceremonially.
 Aja and Mangayat have only elderly speakers who rarely have the opportunity to use the languages.

 West Central Banda, Indri, and Njalgulgule are used commonly among the elderly, but no members of the child-bearing generation speak them actively.
 An additional 9 languages are not being transferred to children, and although Bonga and Lokoya are spoken by all generations within their population, they are rapidly losing users.